tvhahn/cdc-birth-data/README.md

 Ideas to consider:

 * Identify anomalies by geography (although geo data may not be fine enough)
-* Allow user to select any number of columns, and spit out new consolidated data file
+* Allow user to select any number of columns, and spit out new consolidated data file <-- this is my number one priority.

+Any other suggestions, let me know!
+Happy to hack away at this with others.
+Cheers!